-The CVISN program provides a framework that enables government agencies, the motor carrier industry, and other parties engaged in commercial vehicle safety assurance and regulation to exchange information and conduct business transactions electronically.
+The CVISN program provides a framework that enables government agencies, the motor carrier industry, and other parties engaged in CVO safety assurance and regulation to exchange information and conduct business transactions electronically.
 CVISN Level 1 is comprised of three elements-credentialing administration, electronic screening, and safety information and exchange.
-To give focused depth to this case study, one topic has been chosen-electronic credentialing.
-(Further information regarding the other elements can be found on the FHWA Office of Motor Carriers and Highway Safety web page noted in the References & Additional Resources Section.)
+To give focused depth to this case study, one topic has been chosen--electronic credentialing.
+(Further information regarding the other elements can be found on the FHWA Office of Motor Carrier web page noted in the References & Additional Resources Section.)

 The goal of electronic credentialing is to offer motor carriers the ability to apply and pay for credentials electronically.
-This includes state registration, fuel taxes, and base state (International Registration Program-IRP and International Fuel Tax Agreement-IFTA) registration and taxes.
+This includes state registration, fuel taxes and base state (International Registration Program--IRP and International Fuel Tax Agreement-IFTA) registration and taxes.
 Carriers would then receive electronic notification of credentials status and an invoice of payments due.
 Electronic payments for credentials and taxes may be an option.
-As well, there could be electronic distribution of credentials or an in-house inventory at large
+As well, there could be electronic distribution of credentials or an in-house inventory at large carriers' offices much like what is done with passenger vehicle registration at car dealerships.
+Some states are also looking at electronic application of hazardous materials and oversize/overweight permits.
+Information collected from these processes can be shared with roadside inspectors and law enforcement officials to enforce up-to-date registration and tax payments.
+Expected benefits resulting from credentials administration capabilities are more efficient and responsive administrative processes for carriers and government agencies.